-Gajakesari Yoga forms when Jupiter occupies a kendra — the 1st, 4th, 7th, or 10th house — counted from the Moon's position rather than from the lagna.
+In practical Moon-based chart reading, Gajakesari Yoga is present when Jupiter occupies a kendra - the 1st, 4th, 7th, or 10th house - counted from the Moon.
+Brihat Parashara Hora Shastra gives a wider formulation from the lagna or the Moon with additional strength conditions.
+This article focuses on the Jupiter-Moon reading used in most practical work.
 The name joins gaja, the elephant, with kesari, the lion, marking a person of power held with dignity.
-Classically associated with wisdom, repute, and steady fortune, the yoga is strongest when both Jupiter and the Moon are unafflicted, and it bears its fullest fruit during the dashas of these two planets.
+Classically associated with wisdom, repute, and steady fortune, the yoga is strongest when Jupiter has benefic support and both Jupiter and the Moon are unafflicted.

 Formation of Gajakesari Yoga

-Gajakesari Yoga forms on a single, checkable rule: Jupiter must sit in a केन्द्र (kendra, an angular house) from the Moon.
-The four kendras are the 1st, 4th, 7th, and 10th houses, and the crucial point — the one beginners most often miss — is that they are counted from the Moon's position, not from the lagna.
-So you locate the Moon's house first, then count Jupiter's distance from it.
-When Jupiter falls in the same house as the Moon, or in the 4th, 7th, or 10th house away from it, the yoga is present.
+Gajakesari Yoga is most often checked through a clear Moon-based rule: Jupiter must sit in a केन्द्र (kendra, an angular house) from the Moon.
+The four kendras are the 1st, 4th, 7th, and 10th houses.
+In this reading you locate the Moon's house first, then count Jupiter's distance from it.
+When Jupiter falls in the same house as the Moon, or in the 4th, 7th, or 10th house away from it, the Moon-based Gajakesari relationship is present.

 A worked example makes the counting concrete.
 Suppose the Moon sits in Taurus and Jupiter sits in Leo.
 Counting from Taurus as the first house, Leo is the fourth - a kendra - so Gajakesari Yoga forms.
 If instead Jupiter were in Cancer, the third house from Taurus, the angular relationship would not hold and the yoga would not be present.
 The relationship is mutual and easy to verify once you have both planets placed.